AzPepoze/linux-wallpaperengine-gui/README.md

      - Set the `FPS` (frames per second) for the wallpaper.
      - Toggle **"Mute Wallpaper"** to mute the `linux-wallpaperengine` process and have no active wallpaper.
 - **Sidebar:** When a wallpaper is selected, a sidebar will appear on the right, showing detailed information about the wallpaper.
+- **System Tray:** The application minimizes to the system tray when closed, allowing it to run in the background.
+You can right-click the tray icon to quit the application.

 ## Contributing